Dr. Pejman Maralani

-Fellows work closely with seven fellowship trained pediatric neuroradiologists: Dr. Charles Raybaud, Dr. Derek Armstrong, Dr. Susan Blaser, Dr. Helen Branson, Dr. Suzanne Laughlin, Dr. Manohar Shroff and Dr. Elysa Widjaja.
+Fellows work closely with eight fellowship trained pediatric neuroradiologists: Dr. Susan Blaser, Dr. Helen Branson, Dr. Birgit Ertl-Wagner, Dr. Pradeep Krishnan, Dr. Suzanne Laughlin, Dr. Prakash Muthusami, Dr. Manohar Shroff and Dr. Elysa Widjaja.

-Four on-site MRs, one MR-3T and three MRs 1.5 T allow time for clinical activities while one on-site state of the art MR 3T is utilized for research.
+Four on-site MRs, three MR-3T and one MRs 1.5 T allow time for clinical activities while one on-site state of the art MR 3T is utilized for research.
 Also on-site is one CT and one PET/CT.
 Myelography and both diagnostic and interventional angiography are performed at the Hospital for Sick Children.

 Fellows actively participate in all clinical rounds, cover both CT and MR with staff support by reviewing all CTs and MRs throughout the day, and spend time performing diagnostic angiography and myelography.
 Opportunities for research are vast due to the high volume of interesting case material as well as 20% protected research time.